 Many organizations are bringing people back to the office.
-I’ve seen increased requests for company culture assessments or working with them to gather information about how people currently feel and what can be changed or altered within the workplace culture.
+I’ve seen increased requests for company culture assessments or working with them to gather information about how people feel and what can be changed or altered within the workplace culture.

 There are many ways to do this company culture scanning process, and they all include similar requirements: